wso2/docs-is/en/docs/guides/access-delegation/get-user-claims-as-a-jwt.md

 **Using the REST API**

-1. Use the following curl command to send a request with required user claims and recieve a JWT token.
+1. Use the following curl command to send a request with the required user claims and recieve a JWT token.

     You can add more required claims as a comma-separated list.